CIO 2020 Predictions: 10 disruptive predictions in an overhyped world!

 - Cybersecurity – new cybersecurity strategy models are needed to defend against rapid further attacks and cyberwarfare exfoliation at any organization with high-value assets.
-This risk especially applies to major cloud service providers where attacks can lead to widespread service disruptions and potentially economic dislocations.
+This risk applies to major cloud service providers, where attacks can lead to widespread disruptions and potentially economic dislocations.

 Here is what you need to know for 2020

 There are so many overhyped technologies in 2020 that CIOs need to provide strong leadership for strategic planning with the CXO leadership team.
 General AI, ML, open blockchain, and RPA solutions, to name a few, are still in their early maturity stages.
-To date, the results are limited and at a very high cost and risks, but they show tremendous promise in the near out years.
+The results are limited and at a very high cost and risks, but they show tremendous promise in the near years.

-CIOs must support the digital enterprise transformation with disruptive technology to help their organizations transform to meet customer expectations and to reshape workforce experiences.
+Annual enterprise workforce transformations are the new norm with disruptive technologies.
+CIOs must support the digital enterprise transformation with disruptive technology to help their organizations transform to meet customer expectations and reshape workforce experiences.
 “AI-enabled” must be built into the strategic plan for future enterprise adoption.
+The customer and the workforce must have accurate and high-value predictive technology.
 Currently, AI projects have a high rate of failures.
-Both the customer and the workforce must have an accurate and high-value predictive technology to use.
-Annual enterprise workforce transformations are the new norm with disruptive technologies.

 With the adoption of these critical technologies such as AI, ML, Multicloud, and RPA, CIOs must be careful not to allow advocates of disruptive technologies to override the cybersecurity precautions and standards that are necessary when introducing any new technology into the enterprise architecture.
 Cybersecurity and Digital First work together!